Jesus on hell - what He believed

 Some people believe this story is nothing more than a lesson on treating people with compassion and does not teach us anything important about the afterlife.
 Jesus on Hell.

 “clothed in purple and fine linen” - The rich man had all the trappings of great wealth.
-Its not a sin to be wealthy.
+It's not a sin to be wealthy.
 It is a sin to trust in your riches instead of trusting God.
+It is a sin to hoard your riches instead of using them to get the gospel to the lost, instead of using them to help those in need, like Lazarus the poor beggar.

 “fared sumptuously every day” - This man enjoyed his riches, just as Solomon said he should.
 He enjoyed his wealth every day.
 Do you enjoy every day, the blessings God has given you?
+Do you hoard your wealth instead of using it to help people like Lazarus the poor beggar?
 Jesus on Hell.

 Solomon said: “Behold that which I have seen: it is good and comely for one to eat and to drink, and to enjoy the good of all his labour that he taketh under the sun all the days of his life, which God giveth him: for it is his portion.”
 Ecclesiastes 5:18.

-Its interesting to notice that Jesus says nothing negative about the rich man.
-We know he is rich because he wears expensive clothing like Kings wear.
+It's interesting to notice that Jesus says nothing negative about the rich man.
+We know he is rich because of the way he is described.
+He wears expensive clothing like Kings wear.
 We know he eats well because Jesus tells us he enjoyed fine food every day.
 So far, Jesus seems to be painting the portrait of a virtuous man because in the Jewish understanding, prosperity was a sign of God’s blessing.

 Even when the rich man is in hell, Abraham doesn’t reproach him for being rich.
-Instead, Abraham reminds the rich man of the blessings he used to enjoy.
+Instead, Abraham reminds the rich man of the blessings he used to enjoy and which he apparently did not share with those in need in his own neighborhood.
 Jesus on Hell.

 “Son, remember that thou didst receive thy good things in thy lifetime.”
 Luke 16:25.

-Nothing grossly sinful is pointed out about the rich man.
-Yet he dies and goes to hell and the beggar dies and goes to paradise or Abraham’s bosum.
+Nothing grossly sinful is pointed out about the rich man except his selfishness, his lack of love for a poor beggar he could have helped had he cared enough to do so.
+Yet the rich man dies and goes to hell and the beggar dies and goes to paradise or Abraham’s bosom.
 Jesus on Hell.

-“the dogs came and licked his sores” - Dogs were not loved in Jewish culture like we love dogs in American culture.
-Jesus is pointing out to us that Lazarus had no friends to help him with food or medicine.
-He was alone and lonely in the world and only the stray dogs came and befriended him but no man cared for his soul or his body.
-Jesus on Hell.
+“the dogs came and licked his sores” - Dogs were not loved in Jewish culture like we love dogs in American and western culture.
+Jesus is pointing out to us that Lazarus had no human being on earth, no friends to help him with food or medicine.
+He was alone and lonely in the world and only the stray dogs came and befriended him but no man cared for his soul or his body, including the rich man.

 “desiring to be fed with the crumbs which fell from the rich man’s table” - Jesus tells us that the rich man did not drive Lazarus away from his gate but helped to feed Lazarus.
 Yet the poor starving beggar received only crumbs while the rich man ate sumptuously every day.